Cat meat: Taiwan

-In October 2017, Taiwan's national legislature, known as the Legislative Yuan, passed amendments to the country's Animal Protection Act which "bans the sale and consumption of dog and cat meat and of any food products that contain the meat or other parts of these animals."
+In 2001, Taiwan officially banned the sale of cat and dog meat.
+In October 2017, Taiwan's national legislature, known as the Legislative Yuan, passed amendments to the country's Animal Protection Act which "bans the sale and consumption of dog and cat meat and of any food products that contain the meat or other parts of these animals", making it the first Asian country to ban the consumption of cat meat and dog meat.

 Vietnam

 As of 2015, cat meat is eaten in Vietnam.
 It is generally seen on menus with the euphemism "tiểu hổ", literally "little tiger" or "baby tiger", rather than the literal "thịt mèo".
-Cat galls have aphrodisiacal properties according to people in North Vietnam.
+Cat galls have aphrodisiacal properties, according to people in North Vietnam.
 In 2018, however, officials in the city of Hanoi urged citizens to stop eating dog and cat meat, citing concerns about the cruel methods with which the animals are slaughtered and the diseases this practice propagates, including rabies and leptospirosis.
-The primary reason for this exhortation seems to be a fear that the practice of dog and cat consumption, most of which are stolen household pets, could tarnish the city's image as a "civilised and modern capital".
+Another reason for this exhortation seems to be a concern that the practice of dog and cat consumption, most of which are stolen household pets, could tarnish the city's image as a "civilised and modern capital".
 According to data from a market research study by Four Paws, approximately 8% of people living in Hanoi have consumed cat meat in their lives.

-According to The Independent in April 2020, COVID-19 has led to increased dog and cat meat sales in Vietnam (and Cambodia) due to their perceived health benefits against the virus.
+According to The Independent in April 2020, COVID-19 led to increased dog and cat meat sales in Vietnam (and Cambodia) due to their perceived health benefits against the virus.

 Europe

 Austria

-Section 6, Paragraph 2 of the law for the protection of animals prohibits the killing of cats and dogs for purposes of consumption as food or for other products.
+Section 6, Paragraph 2 of the law for the protection of animals enacted in 2004 prohibits the killing of cats and dogs for purposes of consumption as food or for other products.

 Belgium

-In January 2011, the Belgian Federal Agency for the Safety of the Food Chain stated that people are not allowed to kill random cats walking in their garden, but "nowhere in the law does it say that you can't eat your own pet cat, dog, rabbit, fish or whatever.
-You just have to kill them in an animal-friendly way."
+In January 2011, the Belgian Federal Agency for the Safety of the Food Chain stated that people are not allowed to kill random cats walking in their garden, but "nowhere in the law does it say that you can't eat your own pet cat, dog, rabbit, fish, or whatever.
+You just have to kill them in an animal-friendly way and only when necessary."

 Denmark

-In June 2008, three students at the Danish School of Media and Journalism published pictures of a cat being slaughtered and eaten in Citat, a magazine for journalism students.
-Their goal was to create a debate about animal welfare.
+In June 2008, three students at the Danish School of Media and Journalism published pictures of a cat being slaughtered and eaten in Citat, a magazine for journalism students to create a debate about animal welfare.
 The cat was shot by its owner, a farmer, and it would have been put down in any case.
 The farmer slaughtered the cat within the limits of Danish law.
 This led to criticism from Danish animal welfare group Dyrenes Beskyttelse, and death threats received by the students.